leonguyen-dev/ms-identity-ciam-native-javascript/typescript/native-auth/angular-sample/README.md

   - Email + OTP (passwordless registration)
 - During registration, users provide required attributes such as first name, last name, job title, city, country, email, and password (if applicable).
 - The sign-up flow may include email verification or additional steps as required by the backend.
+- After successful registration, the app automatically continues to sign in the user.
+- During the automatic sign-in after registration, users can add authentication methods (email or SMS) if no strong auth method is registered.
 - Handles validation and error feedback for user input.

 #### Sign-in